openenergymonitor/learn/view/electricity-monitoring/ftdi-programmer/the-ftdi-programmer.md

 #### EmonTx Shield

 Set the jumper to the 5 V position.
-Plug the programmer into the emonTx Shield with the component side of the board facing outwards and the GND connection fathest from the jack sockets.
+Plug the programmer into the emonTx Shield with the component side of the board facing outwards and the GND connection farthest from the jack sockets.

 ![How_to_connect_the_ftdi_programmer_to_an_emonTx_Shield.jpg][programmer_emontx_shield]